There is no magic in order, so why do you work so hard to clean up your world?

 Swedish massage: Swedish massage involves combining deep pressure in one direction with light manipulation in the other to promote relaxation of the muscle.
 It can reduce stiffness and soreness in the muscles of the back.
 It may also be helpful to decrease inflammation and improve circulation in back muscles.

-Quadratus lumborum muscle massage: The quadratus lumborum muscle connects the pelvis to the last rib.
+Lumbar quadratus muscle massage: The lumbar quadratus muscle connects the pelvis to the last rib.
 It plays a role in pelvic stability and keeping your spine in correct alignment.
 The muscle can become irritated, which is a common cause of lower back pain.
 Massage and stretching of the muscle can decrease tension and reduce back pain.

 If you have chronic back pain, it’s helpful to see your doctor or back pain specialist to determine the underlying cause.
 Massage therapy for back pain is usually safe for most people, but there may be instances when it is not recommended.